mjhendrik/nci-adult-match-ui/README.md

 **Note** that AoT compilation requires **node v6.5.0 or higher** and **npm 3.10.3 or higher**.

-In order to start the seed with AoT use:
+In order to start with AoT use:

 ```bash
 # prod build with AoT compilation, will output the production application in `dist/prod`